 Design-Nation is once again on the judging panel for the ‘One Year In’ award in both weeks of New Designers, a tough but exciting task.
 As part of their award winners are given a year’s membership of Design-Nation and we are delighted to welcome the following three designer makers to our portfolio.
 Well done to all!

 Our Week One winner is weaver Majeda Clarke.
 Majeda is inspired by her cultural background and her designs celebrate regional weave techniques and her identity as a maker.
 Majeda seeks sustainable, local production, whether working in small batch production or on entirely handmade one off pieces.
 Her designs deconstruct the geometry of weave whilst colour and pattern are reconsidered in a fresh modern approach.

-Images; Majeda Clarke, Silver vessels of Alex O’conner and Lucy Grainge
+Images: Majeda Clarke, Silver vessels by Alex O’Connor, Lucy Grainge